Independent assurance report.

-- It was found that, with the principles of the GRI (Global Reporting Initiative), suitable guidelines on CR reporting are used.
+- It was found that the principles of the GRI were being used, which are suitable for CR reporting.

-- Communication with stakeholder groups uses a number of communication channels and has a balance of topics.
+- Communication with stakeholder groups is carried out via various channels, with a good balance of topics.

 Based on our moderate assurance engagement, nothing has come to our attention that causes us to believe that, in all material respects, the systems and processes established by the Company are unsuitable for fulfilling the AA1000 AccountAbility Principles of inclusivity, materiality and responsiveness.

 Furthermore, nothing has come to our attention that causes us to believe that, in all material respects, the disclosures and pages of the CR Report for calendar year 2012 marked with the symbol have not been prepared in accordance with the criteria of the Sustainability Reporting Guidelines Vol. 3.1 (pp. 7 to 17) of the GRI.

 Without qualifying the conclusions of our engagement set out above, we make the following recommendations for the further development of sustainability management and CR reporting: